Rome Travel Guide

 Trendy neighborhoods and the best ice cream

-In the article, you’ll find charming neighborhoods, a promenade with a view of St. Peter’s Basilica, a stylish rooftop bar and more.
-And, of course, we’ll let you know where we think you can get the best ice cream in Rome.11 Real Hidden Gems in Rome
+In this article, you’ll find charming neighborhoods, a promenade with a view of St. Peter’s Basilica, a stylish rooftop bar and more.
+And, of course, we’ll tell you where you can get the best ice cream in Rome.11 Real Hidden Gems in Rome

 City Tours through Rome